jacquelyn-bradshaw/team-black-website/README.md

-# team-black-website
+# website
-- Website created during Code First Girls MOOC Challenge by collaborating as a team
+- Website created by collaborating as a team
 - Website offering graphics, illustrations and fonts services

 🗂 Folder layout